With any new

 Very Easy: In these states, there are no state regulations for credit repair companies: Alabama, Alaska, Montana, New Jersey, New Mexico, North Dakota, Rhode Island, South Dakota, Vermont, and Wyoming.

 Easy: In these states, there are some state regulations, but no real registration requirements (there may be surety bond requirements): Arizona, Arkansas, Connecticut, Florida, Illinois, Indiana, Maine, Massachusetts, Michigan, New Hampshire, New York, North Carolina, and Pennsylvania.

 Moderate: The majority of states have some additional registration or bond requirements, but they are easy to meet: California, Delaware, Hawaii, Idaho, Iowa, Kansas, Kentucky, Minnesota, Mississippi, Missouri, Nebraska, Nevada, Ohio, Oklahoma, Oregon, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, and Wisconsin.

 Very Difficult: In Georgia, a credit repair company MUST be a 501(c)(3) non-profit organization or an attorney.
 It is a misdemeanor to operate as a credit repair company without fulfilling these requirements.
 Specific costs, requirements, and paperwork can be found on your state government’s website.

-It is important to make sure you are complying with all necessary state and federal regulations when you start your credit repair company.
+It is important to make sure you are complying with all necessary state and federal regulations when you run your credit repair company.
 Rules do vary from state to state, if you have questions about regulations in your state, please consult an attorney.
-For specific information on each of the 50 states visit How to Start a Credit Repair Business in any State.
+For specific information on each of the 50 states visit How to Run a Credit Repair Business in any State.